'She was alright

 when she left here’®️

-Demolition of Harland & Wolff Abercorn Works.
+Harland & Wolff Abercorn Works Demolition

 In early 2001 the industrial heartland of Harland & Wolff was demolished.
 From the Joyce Too we watched the destruction of these buildings daily.
-We were telling visitors out on the water about the design, building, fit-out and launching of the RMS Titanic as the heart of this vast area that was being flattened.
+We were telling visitors out on the water about the design, building, fit-out and launching of the RMS Titanic as the heart of this vast area was being flattened.
 So much heritage in terms of architecture and industrial maritime history was destroyed at this time.

 The Drawing Office

-These stories and part of the archive now form part of the ‘Greatest Story Never Told’ downstairs on the Belfast Barge at Lanyon Quay, Belfast.
+These stories and part of the archive saved from Harland & Wolff now form part of the ‘Greatest Story Never Told’ downstairs on the Belfast Barge at Lanyon Quay, Belfast.
 The majority of the archive was returned to Harland & Wolff and we retained part of the collection which we now wish to share with collectors from around the world.
 In 2003 Derek received an OBE for his work in this field.